sal2049/ANIS/README.md

 ### **Mock Data Implementation**
 Currently uses a comprehensive mock data service for development and testing, designed for easy transition to a real backend when ready.

-## 🚀 Development Tools
+## 🚀 Development Process

-This project was developed using cutting-edge tools including:
+This project was developed using modern iOS development practices and tools:

-### **Cursor AI - The Future of Coding** 🤖
-Cursor AI revolutionized the development process by:
-- **Intelligent Code Completion**: Accelerated development with context-aware suggestions
-- **Architecture Guidance**: Helped implement MVVM patterns and SwiftUI best practices
-- **Rapid Prototyping**: Enabled quick iteration on UI designs and functionality
-- **Code Quality**: Assisted in maintaining consistent code style and documentation

-*Cursor AI's ability to understand project context and provide intelligent suggestions made complex iOS development more accessible and efficient.*
+- **Xcode & SwiftUI**: Primary development environment for iOS app creation
+- **Git Version Control**: Systematic tracking of development progress
+- **Cursor AI Assistant**: Used as a development assistant to accelerate coding, provide architecture suggestions, and maintain code quality throughout the project

+The development process emphasized clean architecture, accessibility, and following Apple's Human Interface Guidelines to create a polished, professional application.

 ## 📸 Screenshots